kedebug/LispEx/README.md

 ; the output will be: ping pong ping pong ... exit-ping exit-pong
 ```

-Furthermore, `select` statement is also supported, which is necessary for you to select between multiple channels that working with multiple coroutines.
+Furthermore, `select` statement is also supported, which is necessary for you to select between multiple channels that working with concurrent routines.
 Just like *Go*, the code can be written like this:

 ```ss
 (define chan-1 (make-chan))